Helperbird/website/src/pages/help/how-to-highlight-words-and-paragraphs-on-any-website.md

 ---
 layout: templates/help.html
-title: How to highlight word and paragraphs on any website - Helperbird
+title: How to highlight word and paragraphs on any website
 description:
   Learn how easy it is to highlight word and paragraphs on any website with Helperbirds browser extension.